Ematrion/master-thesis-experiments/README.md

 My thesis started as a personal exploratory project.
 I wanted to verify and disprove certain frequent claims in the gaming community.
 I coded a first simulation prototype, then became more passionate about the project and started to investigate ranking algorithms and evaluation methodologies from the perspective of my experience in high-level competition.
 During the literature review, the experimental protocol and evaluation techniques of SOTA modern rating systems caught my attention.

 - One fundamental property of the Elo rating is systematically neglected or overlooked.
-Elo does not simply converge; it does not have a function that predicts game outcomes accurately.
-Elo is a Markov process with a unique stationary distribution (steady state).
+Elo does not simply converge; it does not have a function that predicts game outcomes accurately. **Elo is a Markov process with a unique stationary distribution** (steady state).
 We know exactly what Elo does, which is a tremendous asset for reinforcement learning and unsupervised learning.
 - The data structure and the interplay between a ranking learning from games and producing recommendations for future games is not a detail and can alter competitive results.
 High-level chess consists of double round-robin or Swiss rounds, and as a graph, contains many cycles.
-Professional tennis consists of single-elimination brackets with no cycle at all.
-A cross-validation methodology where a dataset is split in time for training and test sets produces the same distribution of data points.
+Professional tennis consists of single-elimination brackets with no cycle at all. **A cross-validation methodology in which a dataset is split in time for training and test sets produces the same distribution of data points**.
 You need to split the *distribution* of points to claim it generalizes.
-- Skill-based matchmaking creates a pleasant gaming experience but produces irrelevant data for learning.
-There is no information in an a priori balanced game — at least according to Shannon’s theory.
+- Skill-based matchmaking creates a pleasant gaming experience but produces irrelevant data for learning. **There is no information in an a priori balanced game** — at least according to Shannon’s theory.
 The expected-score baseline on such a dataset is a random predictor, yet no paper compares their system to it.

 I formulated the **“Matchmaking Domain Overfitting Hypothesis”** and opted for simulation-based research.
 The rationale for it: